mimiyin/designing-for-education/2015-syllabus.md

 - Low-stakes quizzing: Assessment as teaching.
 - Programming: Vocational or core curriculum?

-<b>Week 3 Design Practice:</b> Self-experimentation + Workflow diagrams
+<b>Week 3 Design Practice:</b> Self-experimentation + Workflow
-- Pick 2 pedagogical approaches.
-Try both.
-Design a no-tech lesson for the class using the one that you think worked better.
-- What are the stated goals of this method?
-- How did you assess whether these goals were met?
+- Pick a pedagogical technique to learn more about.
+- Design a lesson plan following its principles.
+- Incorporate "technology" in your lesson workflow.
+- Sketch out your workflow.
+- Test it on your groupmates.
-- Pick the more effective one and design a lesson for the class.
+- Pick one to present to the class.

 <b>Week 4 Design Practice:</b> Evaluating existing products.
 - Select 3 products that claim to implement the technique you researched.